mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

   "gs://${GCS_BUCKET}"
 ```

-Otherwise, simply set the `GCS_BUCKET` environment variable to the name of your GCS bucket.
+Otherwise, simply set the `GCS_BUCKET` environment variable to the name of GCS bucket.

 # Giving the Docker container access to GCS

-This branch modifies the `Dockerfile` so that the Docker image includes a utility called [gcsfuse](https://github.com/GoogleCloudPlatform/gcsfuse), which mounts GCS buckets as folders on the filesystem.
+You need to modify your Docker image to integrate the gcsfuse utility.
+Fortunately, I've done it for you.
 The complete `Dockerfile` is available on the [`gcsfuse` branch of my Github repo](https://github.com/mtlynch/docker-flask-upload-demo/blob/gcsfuse/Dockerfile), but here are the main changes:

 ```bash
 # Install gcsfuse.